Custom clean room template reference¶

 All clean room templates have access to the following global variables defined by Snowflake, but passed in by the caller:

-There are two legacy clean room global variables: measure_columns and dimensions.
+Legacy clean room global variables.
 They are no longer recommended for use, but are still defined and appear in some legacy templates and documentation, so you should not alias tables or columns using either of these names to avoid naming collisions.

 Custom variables¶

 Template creators can include arbitrary variables in a template that can be populated by the caller.
 These variables can have any arbitrary Jinja-compliant name except for the Snowflake-defined variables or table alias names.
-If you want your template to be usable in the web application, you must also provide a UI form for web app users.
-For code users, you should provide good documentation for the required and optional variables.
+If you want your template to be usable in the clean rooms UI, you must also provide a UI form for clean rooms UI users.
+For API users, you should provide good documentation for the required and optional variables.

 Custom variables can be accessed by your template, as shown here for the custom variable max_income: